MongoDB integration with FastNetMon Advanced

 FastNetMon uses upstream version of MongoDB from official site.

-By default both FastNetMon daemon and fcli command line tool connect directly to MongoDB.
-Both tools use login “fastnetmon_user” and password from file /etc/fastnetmon/keychain/.mongo_fastnetmon_password.
+By default, both the FastNetMon daemon and the fcli command line tool connect directly to MongoDB.
+Both tools use the login "fastnetmon_user" and the password from file /etc/fastnetmon/keychain/.mongo_fastnetmon_password.

-For debugging purposes you can login into MongoDB with admin password following way:
+For debugging purposes, you can log in to MongoDB with the admin password in the following way:

 mongo admin --username administrator --password `sudo cat /etc/fastnetmon/keychain/.mongo_admin`